On Rigid Origami II: Quadrilateral Creased Papers: Discussion

 \item Most of equations in the rigid-foldability condition are trigonometric, but some are exponential or elliptic.
 Trigonometric equations can be transformed into polynomial equations with the following relations:

 which has the advantage that the numerical solution of a system of polynomial equations has been well studied.
 It would be possible to apply more advanced numerical methods here for better results.

-\item In Observation \ref{obs: negative 3}, we mentioned that types 7.4 and 7.5 can be solved, but do not pass the test for rigid-foldability in Freeform Origami.
-This might be because the rigid-foldability constraints on sector angles are derived in the complexified configuration space, where the real folding angles maybe isolated. \end{enumerate}
+\item In Observation \ref{obs: negative 3}, we mentioned that types 6.4 and 6.5 can be solved, but are rigid in $\mathbb{R}^3$.
+This is because the rigid-foldability constraints on sector angles are derived in the complexified configuration space, where the real folding angles may be isolated. \end{enumerate}

 Another phenomenon in the numerical solution is called \textit{degeneration}, which can be divided into two types.